Table of Contents

 2. Start early!
-Careful planning of your documentation at the beginning of your project helps you to save time and effort.
-Do not leave the documentation at the very end of the project.
+Careful planning of your documentation at the beginning of your project helps you save time and effort.
+Do not leave the documentation for the very end of your project.
 Remember to include procedures for documentation in your data management planning.

 3. Think about the information that is needed in order to understand the data.
-What will other researchers and reusers be needing in order to understand your data.
+What will other researchers and re-users need in order to understand your data?

 4. Create a separate documentation file for the data that includes the basic information about the data.
 You can also create similar files for each data set.
 Remember to organise your files so that there is a connection between the documentation file and the data sets.

 5. Plan where to deposit the data after the completion of the project.
 The repository probably follows a specific metadata standard that you can adopt.

 6. Document consistently throughout the project.
 Data documentation gives contextual information about your dataset(s).
 It specifies the aims and objectives of the original project and harbours explanatory material including the data source, data collection methodology and process, dataset structure and technical information.
 Rich and structured information helps you to identify a dataset and make choices about its content and usability.

 TIP Use English for documentation.
 It increases the chance your data are understood and reused.